dana-rocha/dana-rocha.github.io/README.md

 # Personal Website

-This site was hand-coded using HTML/CSS and Jekyll.
+This static site was hand-coded using HTML/CSS and Jekyll.
 See it in action at https://dana-rocha.com.

 Website design inspired by Daniel Zhao.
 Profile Picture is by Victoria Romulo.